-This course will take place ONLINE via Zoom over 4 days on 22, 23, 26 and 27 April 2021 (note there is a weekend break).
-Registration will be available in late January 2021.
+The next course will take place ONLINE via Zoom over 4 days on 22, 23, 26 and 27 April 2021 (note there is a weekend break).
+This course is now fully booked.

 The four-day course, organised by HIS and Public Health England is a stand-alone course, with the opportunity to learn from the leading UK experts in the field.
 The course will allow medical trainees, newly appointed consultants and other practitioners such as nurses and clinical scientists to gain a firm grounding in infection prevention and control.

 - Developing a sound approach to the prevention and control of healthcare associated infections (HCAI) and related issues of antimicrobial resistance (AMR)

 - Learning how to develop a surveillance programme and gain knowledge of data collection, analysis and feedback to produce information for action